aszkid/milsim/SCHEMA.md

 Stuff like this.

 Asset discovery can happen in a few different ways:
 - `Alexandria::load_database(filename)`: this method opens an Alexandria database, i.e. a `Lua` file containing a description of resources in a table.
 See `run/alexandria.lua` for an example.
+Useful for dev environment (flexible).
+- `Alexandria::load_binary(filename)`: this should load a tightly-packed binary file.
+Ideally, we would just `mmap` and copy straight into memory the stuff that needs to be held in RAM, and send to the GPU the stuff that does not.
+Useful for production environment (fast).

-Assets are referenced by strings with format `Database.Type.Name`.
+Assets are referenced by strings with format `/Database/Path/Like/This`.
 Behind the scenes, the string is hashed and the hash looked up on the resource database, i.e. `map<int, asset>`.
-(String hashes could be computed at compile-time for hard-coded stuff)
+(String hashes could be computed at compile-time for hard-coded stuff).

 #### Ownership & Memory policy